 Outside the legal profession, the Petitioner is an avid sportsman.
 He has excelled in tennis and golf representing his school and Kuala Lumpur in MSSM tournaments in both sports.
 He represented the University of Essex in tennis while pursuing his LLB.
-These days, like many of us who are limited by the constraints of having to earn a livelihood, he now only represents the Malaysian Bar as well as the KL Bar in tennis, golf and football during the Bar games, Tripartite Bar games and the Interstate-Bar games.
+These days, like many of us who are limited by the constraints of having to earn a livelihood, he now only represents the Malaysian Bar as well as the Kuala Lumpur Bar in tennis, golf and football during the Bar games, Tripartite Bar games and the Interstate Bar games.

 The Petitioner thanks his Master, New Sin Yew.
 Sin Yew took the brave step of embracing the Petitioner as his first Pupil-in-Chambers.
-The Petitioner further thank Amer Hamzah Arshad and Edmund Bon for giving him a career launchpad at their prestigious law firm and for providing a different kind of working culture that one does not normally attain at a more conventional law firm.
-Lastly, the petitioner would also like to express his gratitude to Joshua Tay, Michael Cheah, Hoe Sue Lu, Reshera Chan and Beatrice Chin for their companionship and friendship during his tenure at AmerBON, Advocates.
+The Petitioner further thanks Amer Hamzah Arshad and Edmund Bon for giving him a career launchpad at their prestigious law firm and for providing a different kind of working culture that one does not normally attain at a more conventional law firm.
+Lastly, the Petitioner would also like to express his gratitude to Joshua Tay, Michael Cheah, Hoe Sue Lu, Reshera Chan, and Beatrice Chin for their companionship and friendship during his tenure at AmerBON, Advocates.